ipdk-io/networking-recipe/docs/features/dpdk/linux-networking.md

 ip link set dev vlan2 up
 ```

-Note:

-- All VLAN interfaces should be created on top of TAP ports, and should always
+All VLAN interfaces should be created on top of TAP ports, and should always
 be in lowercase format "vlan+vlan_id" (e.g., vlan1, vlan2, vlan3, ...
 vlan4094).

 ### Configure rules to push/pop VLAN